jameswilson281/Fall-2018---CIS7---Discrete-Structures/Syllabus.md

  |
 | --- |

-**TEXTBOOK REQUIREMENTS:**
+**RECOMMENDED TEXTBOOK**

 Gersting, Judith L., _Mathematical Structures for Computer Science__: Discrete Mathematics and its Applications 7th Edition_.
 W.H.
 Freeman and Company, 2014.

 **COURSE POLICIES**

 - Course assignments will be done electronically and submitted via GitHub.
-I will provide a tutorial on the first day of class.
 - Remember that the lab PC&#39;s are wiped nightly.
 Always save your work in the cloud.
+- Coding assignments will be done in C++.
-- Coding assignments will require Visual Studio.
-Non coding assignments can be done using a text editor of your choice.
+- Non-coding assignments will be done in markdown format.
+Include the question text in your assignment.
 - Late assignments will be accepted but points will be deducted.
 - There will be no make-up exams except for extraordinary circumstances